Integrate XJTAG with your test system

 XJTAG can be integrated with other test systems and environments at a software level, hardware level, or both.

 These integration capabilities give the user flexibility, allowing them to design the type of overall test system they want.
 XJTAG can either be used in a way that best suits an existing environment, or it can be used as the basis of a test system that then integrates with other test equipment.

 The standard interface for running XJTAG tests is XJRunner, an easy to use, graphical run-time environment.
-However, these JTAG boundary scan based tests can also be integrated into and run from many other test executives.
+However, these JTAG boundary scan based tests can also be integrated into many other test executives and run from them by using the XJIntegration API.
+This interface gives other software access to the functionality of both XJRunner and XJAnalyser.

 XJRun can be configured to run any individual test or group of tests within an XJTAG test setup.
-The value returned from XJRun can be used to allow simple pass/fail results or more informative error codes to be passed back to the ATE machine depending on the capabilities of the control software.
+XJRun returns a value that can be used as a simple pass/fail result or as a way to pass more informative error codes to the caller, depending on the control software’s capabilities.